-- 5.1 Requests for leave in exceptional circumstances should be made at least 8 weeks in advance of the event and in writing using the Leave of Absence Request Form given in appendix B. - 5.2 Retrospective approval for absence cannot be granted. - 5.3 Under exceptional circumstances, the Headteacher may consult with the CEO for approval. - 5.4 Parents/carers do not have the right of appeal if a request for a leave of absence is declined, the head teacher's decision is final. - 5.5 Leave of absence will NOT be granted for pupils whose attendance falls into the persistent absent category (less than 90%) or where attendance/punctuality are a concern. - 5.6 Leave of absence will NOT be granted during periods of public examinations or internal school assessments. - 5.7 Leave of absence will NOT be granted for holidays during term time. - 5.8 Where leave of absence is NOT authorised and parents/carers decide to take pupils out of school despite the school's decision, absence will be recorded as unauthorised and subject to a fixed penalty notices (fine). - 5.9 If the schools grants a leave of absence request and subsequently obtains evidence that indicates an application was falsified, the school reserves the right to amend the child's attendance records to record the absence as unauthorised and apply for the issuing of a fixed penalty notice. - 5.10 Where a pupil fails to return to school after an agreed period of leave of absence, absence will be recorded as unauthorised, a fixed penalty notice (fine) requested and they may be reported to the Local Authority as 'A Child Missing in Education' and potentially lose their place at the school.
+- 5.1 Requests for leave in exceptional circumstances should be made at least 2 weeks in advance of the event and in writing using the Leave of Absence Request Form given in appendix B. - 5.2 Retrospective approval for absence cannot be granted.
+Parents/carers do not have the right of appeal if a request for a leave of absence is declined, the head teacher's decision is final. - Leave of absence will NOT be granted for pupils who are at a level of persistent absence (less than 90%) or where attendance/punctuality are a concern. - 5.4 Leave of absence will NOT be granted during periods of public examinations or internal school assessments. - 5.5 Leave of absence will NOT be granted for holidays during term time regardless of circumstances. - 5.6 Where leave of absence is NOT authorised and parents/carers decide to take pupils out of school despite the school's decision, absence will be recorded as unauthorised and subject to a fixed penalty notices (fine). - 5.7 If the schools grants a leave of absence request and subsequently obtains evidence that indicates an application was falsified, the school reserves the right to amend the child's attendance records to record the absence as unauthorised and apply for the issuing of a fixed penalty notice. - 5.8 Where a pupil fails to return to school after an agreed period of leave of absence, absence will be recorded as unauthorised, a fixed penalty notice (fine) requested and they may be reported to the Local Authority as 'A Child Missing in Education' and potentially lose their place at the school. - 5.9 Please note that there is now a national framework for penalty notices and a clear escalation process for repeat offences, with a two penalty notice limit (appendix C) - 5.10 A penalty notice is an out of court settlement which is intended to change behaviour without the need for criminal prosecution.
+If repeated penalty notices are being issued and they are not working to change behaviour they are unlikely to be most appropriate tool.
+Therefore, from autumn term 2024, only 2 penalty notices can be issued to the same parent in respect of the same child within a 3 year rolling period and any second notice within that period is charged at a higher rate: - 5.11 The first penalty notice issued to a parent in respect of a particular pupil will be charged at £160 if paid within 28 days.
+This will be reduced to £80 if paid within 21 days. - 5.12 A second penalty notice issued to the same parent in respect of the same pupil is charged at a flat rate of £160 if paid within 28 days. - 5.13 A third penalty notice cannot be issued to the same parent in respect of the same child within 3 years of the date of issue of the first.
+In a case where the national threshold is met for a third time (or subsequent times) within those 3 years, alternative action should be taken instead.
+This will often include considering prosecution, but may include other tools such as one of the other attendance legal interventions. - 5.14 Once 3 years has elapsed since the first penalty notice was issued a further penalty notice can be issued, but in most cases it would not be the most effective tool for changing what may have now become an entrenched pattern of behaviour.